-References herein to the Covered Bonds shall be references to the Covered Bonds of this Series and shall mean:
+Save as provided for in Condition 10 and Condition 15, references herein to the Covered Bonds shall be references to the Covered Bonds of this Series and shall mean:

-- (a) in relation to any Covered Bonds represented by a global Covered Bond (a Global Covered Bond), units of the lowest denomination specified in the relevant Final Terms (Specified Denomination) in the currency specified in the relevant Final Terms (Specified Currency); - (b) any Global Covered Bond; - (c) any definitive Covered Bonds (in bearer form (Bearer Definitive Covered Bonds) issued in exchange for a Global Covered Bond in bearer form; and - (d) any definitive Covered Bonds in registered form (Registered Definitive Covered Bonds and, together with Bearer Definitive Covered Bonds, Definitive Covered Bonds) (whether or not issued in exchange for a Global Covered Bond in registered form).
+- (a) in relation to any Covered Bonds represented by a global Covered Bond (a Global Covered Bond), units of the lowest Specified Denomination in the Specified Currency; - (b) any Global Covered Bond; - (c) any definitive Covered Bonds (in bearer form (Bearer Definitive Covered Bonds)) issued in exchange for a Global Covered Bond in bearer form; and - (d) any definitive Covered Bonds in registered form (Registered Definitive Covered Bonds and, together with Bearer Definitive Covered Bonds, Definitive Covered Bonds) (whether or not issued in exchange for a Global Covered Bond in registered form).

-The Covered Bonds and the Coupons (as defined below) are constituted by a trust deed (such trust deed as amended and/or supplemented and/or restated from time to time, the Trust Deed) dated the Programme Closing Date and made between inter alios the Issuer and Citicorp Trustee Company Limited at Citigroup Centre, Canada Square, Canary Wharf, London E14 5LB (the Trustee, which expression includes the trustee or trustees for the time being of the Trust Deed) as trustee for the Covered Bondholders.
+The Covered Bonds and the Coupons (as defined below) are constituted by a trust deed (such trust deed as amended and/or supplemented and/or restated from time to time, the Trust Deed) dated the Programme Closing Date and made between the Issuer and HSBC Corporate Trustee Company (UK) Limited at 8 Canada Square, London E14 5HQ (the Trustee, which expression includes the trustee or trustees for the time being of the Trust Deed) as trustee for the Covered Bondholders.

-The Covered Bonds and the Coupons (as defined below) have the benefit of an agency agreement (such agency agreement as amended and/or supplemented and/or restated from time to time, the Agency Agreement) dated the Programme Closing Date and made between inter alios the Issuer, Citibank, N.A., London Branch as principal paying agent (the Principal Paying Agent, which expression shall include any successor principal paying agent), the other paying agents named therein (together with the Principal Paying Agent, the Paying Agents, which expression shall include any additional or successor paying agents) Citibank, N.A., London Branch as registrar (the Registrar, which expression shall include any successor registrar, and, together with any transfer agent appointed thereunder, the Transfer Agents, which expression shall include any successor transfer agents) and together with the Paying Agents, the Registrar and any Calculation Agent referred to below, the Agents).
-Interest bearing Definitive Covered Bonds have (unless otherwise indicated in the applicable Final Terms) interest coupons (Coupons) and, if indicated in the applicable Final Terms, talons for further Coupons (Talons) attached on issue.
+The Covered Bonds and the Coupons (as defined below) have the benefit of an agency agreement (such agency agreement as amended and/or supplemented and/or restated from time to time, the Agency Agreement) dated the Programme Closing Date and made between inter alios the Issuer, HSBC Bank plc as principal paying agent (the Principal Paying Agent, which expression shall include any successor principal paying agent and, together with any other paying agents appointed thereunder, the Paying Agents, which expression shall include any successor registrar) and as transfer agent, (together with any other transfer agent appointed thereunder, the Registrar, which expression shall include any successor registrar) and as transfer agent, (together with any other transfer agents).
+The Paying Agents, the Registrar, the Transfer Agents, and any Calculation Agent referred to below, are referred to herein as the Agents.
+Interest bearing Definitive Covered Bonds have (unless otherwise indicated in the applicable Final Terms) interest coupons (Coupons) and, if indicated in the applicable Final Terms attached on issue.
 Any reference herein to Coupons or coupons shall, unless the context otherwise requires, be deemed to include a reference to Talons or talons.
 The Final Terms for this Covered Bond (or the relevant provisions thereof) are set out in Part A of the Final Terms attached to or endorsed on this Covered Bond which supplement these Terms and Conditions (the Conditions) and may specify other terms and conditions which shall, to the extent so specified or to the extent inconsistent with the Conditions, replace or modify the Conditions for the purposes of this Covered Bond.
 References to the applicable Final Terms are, unless otherwise stated, to Part A of the Final Terms (or the relevant provisions thereof) attached to or endorsed on this Covered Bond.